 Winter gourd has cytotoxic and anticancer effects.
 Furthermore, it exhibits a dose-dependent anti-inflammatory activity (19).

 Winter melon has antioxidant effects as well (20).
 Antioxidants are known to scavenge free radicals and protect cells from damage.

 Moreover, ash gourd fruit was shown to have 5 alpha-reductase inhibiting effects (21).
 Five alpha-reductase inhibitors block the hormone DHT (dihydrotestosterone) and are used to treat the enlarged prostate gland.
-The ash gourd fruit showed to stop the testosterone-induced abnormal growth of prostate cells in rats (21).
+The ash gourd fruit was shown to stop the testosterone-induced abnormal growth of prostate cells in rats (21).